rust-unofficial/too-many-lists/src/infinity-stack-allocated.md

 })
 ```

-The problem with forgetting details is that *somewhere else might rememeber
+The problem with forgetting details is that *somewhere else might remember
 those details and expect them to remain true*.
 That is a very big problem
 once you introduce *mutation*.
 If you're not careful, the code that doesn't
 remember the "and more" that we threw away might think it's fine to write